How to perform the 30 30 30 Hard reset for routers and modemsPosted March 15, 2017, 3:46 p.m. by Jonathan

 - Before changing to custom open-source firmware, if your router, for example, supports dd-wrt or openWRT

 Why do routers require rebooting or resetting in the first place?

 There are countless reasons a router can go haywire and require either a simple reboot or a more effective reset.
 Common reasons are faults in the firmware that make the router run out of memory, while other reasons might be power outages and recent firmware updates, where some old settings might be messing up the configuration.

 Frequently asked questions when hard resetting your router

 What are the default usernames and passwords for my ASUS router?

-Usually when a router has its default settings the username and password are some combination of admin, user, password.
-However If you want the exact answer use the search function to find your specific model.
-If you don’t know the exact mode you can check the asus router login to see if you can find it in the list
+Usually, when a router has its default settings the username and password are some combination of admin, user, password.
+However, If you want the exact answer use the search function to find your specific model.
+If you don’t know the exact model you can check the Asus router login to see if you can find it in the list

-What do the flashing light indicate / router light troubleshooting?
+What does the flashing light indicate / router light troubleshooting?

-If your router has started flashing its light in odd combinations that you don’t understand you should check out the router manual to see what the flashing light symbolize.
+If your router has started flashing its light in odd combinations that you don’t understand you should check out the router manual to see what the flashing light symbolizes.